Knife handle

 The oval shape of the handle is the most traditional shape and is often seen on traditional Japanese knives.
 The design of these handles is very simple.

-Western -style handles began to be put on Japanese knives in order to meet the needs of an increasing number of users from European countries and America.
+Western-style handles began to be put on Japanese knives in order to meet the needs of an increasing number of users from European countries and America.
 The Japanese definitely know how to adopt what has proven to be good in practice.
 Western handles provide full control over the entire blade, are suitable for left- and right-handed users alike, and are virtually indestructible.
 These handles are often made of composite materials, such as micarta, eco-wood, or pakka wood.
 They can be made of mahogany, birch or other finer wood.
 Western-style handles tend to be centrally balanced, which often makes them comfortable for chefs who like a slightly heavier knife.
 These handles are additionally strengthened with decorative rivets or rivets.

-JOINING THE HANDLE AND THE BLADE
+JOINING THE HANDLE AND BLADE

 Here we distinguish three types of handles: Full tang, Half tang and Hidden tang.